irlbunny/OculusDirectDisplayAdditions/README.md

 This is only works for ***tethered*** Oculus headsets, such as the Rift S or CV1.
 It is useless for PCs (usually desktops and certain laptops) which have the HDMI/DisplayPort port wired to the NVIDIA GPU, or headsets which use Quest Link or Air Link.

+# Where are builds at?
+Support me on [Patreon](https://patreon.com/join/itskaitlyn03) to get access to release builds of this project (for the time being), the source code is provided as a courtesy and you will not obtain support from me if you build it yourself and run into issues.

+Once this project is ready for public consumption, this barrier will be lifted.

 # Notes
 As this project largely consists of code that was reverse-engineered by myself over the span of a month (basically), there could be issues that can break OVRServer into a state which ***might*** require a system restart.
 I am not responsible for any hardware or system damage caused by this project, although it is very unlikely to cause any damage to either at all.